 Organisations in Chile may not invoke a foreign government access request as a legitimate basis to collect and transfer personal data.

 There was some debate regarding a new Regulation on Interception of Telephone Communications and other forms of Telecommunication, and Retention of Communication Data.
-This Regulation sought to replace the current Regulation on Interception of Communications and Storage of Communication Data (Decree 142 of 2005), which regulates the obligation contained in the Code of Criminal Procedure to store the IP addresses of internet users for at least one year.
-The new regulation ordered telecommunications companies to store, for a minimum of two years, the communication data related to any type of communication carried out in Chile, also requiring additional data such as history of internet connections and geolocation of customers.
-Nevertheless, the new regulation was rejected by the Chilean Comptroller, on the grounds that various provisions of the regulation regulate matters of law exceeding the rules of the Code of Criminal Procedure that are invoked as its basis.
+This regulation sought to replace the current Regulation on Interception of Communications and Storage of Communication Data (Decree No 142 of 2005), which regulates the obligation contained in the Code of Criminal Procedure to store the IP addresses of internet users for at least one year.
+The new regulation ordered telecommunications companies to store the communication data related to any type of communication carried out in Chile for a minimum of two years, also requiring additional data such as the history of internet connections and geolocation of customers.
+However, the new regulation was rejected by the Chilean comptroller on the grounds that various provisions of the regulation regulate matters of law exceeding the rules of the Code of Criminal Procedure that are invoked as its basis.

 At present, the Law does not contain a specific provision in respect of international data transfers.
-However, the transfer of personal data outside the jurisdiction may be deemed as a use of data and would therefore require authorisation and other requirements established by the Law.
+However, the transfer of personal data outside the jurisdiction may be deemed as a use of data, for which authorisation and other requirements established by the Law would therefore be required.

-The general rules regarding data processing according to the Chilean Law also apply to international data transfers, particularly those regarding the authorisation or consent of the data subject, the finality principle (personal data must be used only for the purposes they have been collected for, and those purposes, should be permitted by the Chilean legal system) and the informing of users of the potential communication to the public of the data.
+The general rules regarding data processing according to the Chilean Law also apply to international data transfers, particularly those regarding the authorisation or consent of the data subject, the purpose principle (personal data may only be used for the purposes for which it has been collected, and those purposes should be permitted by the Chilean legal system) and the informing of users of the potential communication of the data to the public.
 In addition, the fundamental rights of the data subject must be respected.

 No government notifications or approvals are required to transfer data internationally.